DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * [Test of English as a Foreign Language (TOEFL)](https://www.ets.org/toefl)
 * [C2 Proficiency, formerly known as Cambridge English: Proficiency (CPE)](https://www.cambridgeenglish.org/exams-and-tests/proficiency/)

-### Qualified teacher status

-[Qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) is the professional status teachers in England gain at the end of their teacher training.
-Schools use QTS as a measure of teaching skills and experience, so you will find it much easier to get a teaching job in England if you have QTS.

-### Apply for QTS in England

-Qualified teachers from Ukraine who [meet the criteria for QTS](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers) can [apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) without paying a fee or undergoing more training.

 ### Assessment only QTS
 If you find you do not meet the eligibility criteria to apply for QTS, you could consider assessment only QTS.
 This means you can work in an English school and, alongside your job, apply to an English teacher training provider who will assess if you meet the standards for English QTS.

 Check with [assessment only training providers](/train-to-be-a-teacher/assessment-only-route-to-qts) for more information about eligibility.

-### Apply for a teaching job

-To find a teaching job, you must apply to individual schools (not DfE).
-[Search for teaching jobs](https://teaching-vacancies.service.gov.uk/) by region, subject specialism and age group.

-You could also consider [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) and education support roles.
-It can be helpful to gain experience of the English education system working in a teaching assistant or support role before you apply for teaching jobs.
-[Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) also lists these jobs.

-For a short-term unpaid placement, you can [request school experience in a primary or secondary school in England](https://schoolexperience.education.gov.uk/).

-Most teaching vacancies are advertised in March, April or the first half of May, with jobs starting at the beginning of the school year in September.
-Set up a [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) job alert to be updated about opportunities throughout the year.

 ### Other teaching job options